GerHobbelt/owemdjee/README.md

 - **easyloggingpp** [📁](./easyloggingpp) [🌐](https://github.com/GerHobbelt/easyloggingpp) -- Easylogging++ is single header efficient logging library for C++ applications.
 It is extremely powerful, highly extendable and configurable to user's requirements.
 It provides ability to write your own _sinks_ (via a feature referred as `LogDispatchCallback`).
 - **ecal** [📁](./ecal) [🌐](https://github.com/GerHobbelt/ecal) -- the *enhanced Communication Abstraction Layer* (*eCAL*) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a publish-subscribe pattern to automatically connect different nodes in the network. eCAL automatically chooses the best available data transport mechanism for each link: shared memory or UDP
 - **ECMA262** [📁](./ECMA262) [🌐](https://github.com/GerHobbelt/ecma262) -- ECMAScript :: the source for the current draft of ECMA-262, the ECMAScript® Language Specification.
+- **edit-distance** [📁](./edit-distance) [🌐](https://github.com/GerHobbelt/editdistance) -- a fast implementation of the edit distance (Levenshtein distance).
+The algorithm used in this library is proposed by _Heikki Hyyrö, "Explaining and extending the bit-parallel approximate string matching algorithm of Myers", (2001) <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.7158&rep=rep1&type=pdf>_.
 - **efsw** [📁](./efsw) [🌐](https://github.com/GerHobbelt/efsw) -- cross-platform file system watcher and notifier
 - **emphf-hash** [📁](./emphf-hash) [🌐](https://github.com/GerHobbelt/emphf) -- an efficient external-memory algorithm for the construction of minimal perfect hash functions for large-scale key sets, focusing on speed and low memory usage (2.61 N bits plus a small constant factor).
 - **enca** [📁](./enca) [🌐](https://github.com/GerHobbelt/enca) -- Enca (Extremely Naive Charset Analyser) consists of two main components: `libenca`, an encoding detection library, and `enca`, a command line frontend, integrating libenca and several charset conversion libraries and tools (GNU `recode`, UNIX98 `iconv`, perl `Unicode::Map`, `cstocs`).